olieidel/correlate/README.md

 ## Talk

-This was the underlying code for my talk at [ClojuTRE][clojutre] 2018 titled *Optimizing My Mental Focus with Machine Learning and Clojure*
+This was the underlying code for my talk at [ClojuTRE][clojutre] 2018 titled *Optimizing My Mental Focus with Machine Learning and Clojure*.

  * [Video of the talk on YouTube][clojutre-video]
  * [Presentation slides with short videos][clojutre-slides]